 We receive many emails every day.
 We are bombarded with adverts, proposals, requests and reports.
 Why do we respond to some and ignore others?

-As I have said before, I ignore messages that are full of meaningless rambling words and phrases.
-I also cannot take anyone seriously if their writing is littered with errors in spelling and grammar.
-I respond to those that are courteous, catch my attention, and ask me a simple question.
+I ignore messages that are full of meaningless, rambling words and redundant phrases.
+I also cannot take anyone seriously if their writing is littered with errors in spelling and grammar, especially if they involve punctuation or parts of speech.

+Try to keep your communications as simple and as clear as possible.
+Have a look at these examples.
 How many of these mistakes do you make every day?

 Join us for our business writing course, The Plain Language Programme.